 The tricky bit is that your brain can’t tell the difference.

-So, the first reason why you’re still losing it on your kids is because your reactions are hard wired into your brain, and unless you make conscious effort to change your automatic reactions to thoughtful responses, you’ll keep losing it when your kids push your buttons.
+So, the first reason why you’re still losing it on your kids is because your reactions are hardwired in your brain, and unless you make a conscious effort to change your automatic reactions to thoughtful responses, you’ll keep losing it when your kids push your buttons.

 2. I think, therefore I am

-Another reason why you keep losing it on your kids is because at every moment of every day, a constant stream of thoughts flows through your mind, which seems inconsequential, except that these thoughts are shaping the way you perceive whatever situation you find yourself in, and then, how you react.
+Another reason why you keep losing it on your kids is because at every moment of every day, a constant stream of thoughts flow through your mind, which seems inconsequential, except that these thoughts are shaping the way you perceive whatever situation you find yourself in, and then, how you react.

-And like I said above, these thoughts are, for the most part out of your awareness.
+These thoughts are, for the most part, out of your awareness.
 And what’s more, they’re not even a reliable assessment of reality.

 So when your kid refuses to put on their shoes for school, the automatic, often unconscious, thought of say, how lazy, selfish or obstinate they are springs into your mind, and then before you know it, you’re freaking out on them!

-But if your anything like me, your melt-down is shortly followed by an internal dialogue of guilt for not being more forgiving, patient and understanding (since, come to think of it, it was me who woke up late, and my daughter is only starting to learn how to tie her shoelaces, so can I really blame her for moving so slow?).
+But if you’re anything like me, your meltdown is shortly followed by an internal dialogue of guilt for not being more forgiving, patient and understanding (since, come to think of it, it was me who woke up late, and my daughter is only starting to learn how to tie her shoelaces, so can I really blame her for moving so slow?).

 If only you could catch yourself before you freaked out.